Binozoworks/onnxruntime_flutter_whisper/README.md

 # OnnxRuntime Plugin
 [![pub package](https://img.shields.io/pub/v/onnxruntime.svg)](https://pub.dev/packages/onnxruntime)

+> [!WARNING]
+> This package is specialized for whisper onnx models.
+Other onnx models may not run.
+This is a fork of [onnxruntime_flutter](https://github.com/gtbluesky/onnxruntime_flutter).

 ## Overview

 Flutter plugin for OnnxRuntime via `dart:ffi` provides an easy, flexible, and fast Dart API to integrate Onnx models in flutter apps across mobile and desktop platforms.